 The original purpose of this bill was related only to Election Code section 3019 related to how a voter can provide a signature on vote-by-mail (VBM) ballot envelope if one is missing or if it does not match.
-This is a change which we do not oppose.

 On August 24, the bill was changed substantially to also include how the one-percent manual tally is conducted, and now applies also to Election Code section 15360.
 This fact alone should be enough to conclude that the bill was substantially changed, and thus should not proceed without allowing the public to request hearings and appropriate process.
 We believe that the actual changes in the one-percent manual tally are also substantial and thus on that additional count, it must be turned back for appropriate processing.
 We are dismayed to hear that the legislative analyst believes the changes are minor from the earlier version.
-Just because only a few words are changed does not mean that the result of the bill is not substantial and should be processed with all the appropriate hearings and public review.
+Just because only a few words are changed does NOT mean that the result of the bill is NOT substantial.
+Therefore, it should be processed with all the appropriate hearings and public review.